Home » Small Cakes recipes » Jelly Cakes

 Variations

-If you don’t have gem irons or shallow patty pans, you can make square jelly cakes.
-Simply make the batter in greased and parchment paper lined 9in/23cm square cake pan for 20-30 minutes.
+You can make square jelly cakes if you don’t have gem irons or shallow patty pans.
+Make the batter in greased and parchment paper lined 9in/23cm square cake pan for 20-30 minutes.

-Cut the baked cake into small squares approximately 2inch/5cm squares.
-Slice each square through the middle then sandwich back together with cream and dip in jelly as in the recipe.
+Cut the baked cake into small squares, approximately 2 inches/5 cm squares.
+Slice each square through the middle, then sandwich it with cream and dip it in jelly as in the recipe.

 Instructions